jcosborn/qex/src/experimental/graph/DESIGN.md

 output-gradient cache owns `grad(dep, target)` reuse, while seed-specific VJP bodies avoid storing contributions whose meaning depends on a particular upstream adjoint.

+### Per-slot partials and slot variables

+A backward hook returns the contribution for one input slot, and the engine sums those slot contributions.
+A hook must not account for a sibling slot's path.
+Naming a sibling in the returned value is fine because a value is not a path.
+Calling `grad` or `gradSeeded` with a target that also occurs in a sibling slot walks that sibling's path a second time.

+`slotVar(x)` is a transparent alias with the same value and derivatives as `x` but a distinct node.
+It has no custom `inputView` and is the graph spelling of `let slot = x`.
+Differentiating with respect to `slot` never reaches a sibling.
+Ordinary values preserve their concrete type through `newOneOf`.
+Resolved `Glambda` aliases return `GlambdaRef`; lambda resolution and structural VJPs follow their input edge.
+They support `apply` and `vjpOf`, subject to the functional layer's existing absence of whole-lambda cotangents.
+Structural `Gmulti` aliases retain shape prototypes and refresh through that edge without copying slot values.

+`secondPullback(x, seed, upstream, replica)` in `support/op` packages the shape used by replica-based fallback backwards.
+The replica must be built over its `slot` argument, and every occurrence of the differentiated argument must be spelled as `slot`.
+A builder that captures `x` directly compiles but returns the wrong partial. `seed` and `upstream` remain ordinary live graph values, which keeps the contribution exact under further differentiation.

 Conditional upstream gradients are split before calling a node's `backward`.
 Static zero branches are skipped there, so inactive branches can produce guarded